-Mepsevii is an intravenous, or IV, enzyme replacement therapy, developed for the treatment of Mucopolysaccharidosis VII, also known as MPS VII or Sly syndrome, a rare lysosomal storage disease that often leads to multi-organ dysfunction, pervasive skeletal disease, and death.
+- Mepsevii is an intravenous, or IV, enzyme replacement therapy, developed for the treatment of Mucopolysaccharidosis VII, also known as MPS VII or Sly syndrome, a rare lysosomal storage disease that often leads to multi-organ dysfunction, pervasive skeletal disease, and death.
 MPS VII is one of the rarest MPS disorders, affecting an estimated 200 patients in the developed world.
-Mepsevii is approved in the United States for the treatment of children and adults with MPS VII.
+Mepsevii is approved in the U.S. for the treatment of children and adults with MPS VII.
 In the EU and the United Kingdom, Mepsevii is approved under exceptional circumstances for the treatment of non-neurological manifestations of MPS VII for patients of all ages.
-In Brazil and Mexico, Mepsevii is approved for the treatment of MPS VII for patients of all ages.

-• UX143 (setrusumab), which is subject to our collaboration agreement with Mereo and the lead clinical asset in our bone endocrinology franchise, is a fully human monoclonal antibody that inhibits sclerostin, a protein that acts on a key bone-signaling pathway and inhibits the activity of bone-forming cells.
-Setrusumab is being studied for the treatment of osteogenesis imperfecta (OI) and has received orphan drug designation from the FDA and European Medicines Agency (EMA), rare pediatric disease designation from the FDA, and was accepted into the EMA's Priority Medicines program (PRIME).
+In Italy, Mepsevii received reimbursement approval for the treatment of pediatric and adult patients with MPS VII.
+In Brazil and Mexico, Mepsevii is approved for the treatment of MPS VII for patients of all ages. - Evkeeza is a fully human monoclonal antibody that binds to and blocks the function of angiopoietin-like 3 (ANGPTL3), a protein that plays a key role in lipid metabolism.
+Evkeeza is an approved therapy for the treatment of homozygous familial hypercholesterolemia, or HoFH, a rare inherited condition.
+HoFH occurs when two copies of the familial hypercholesterolemia (FH)-causing genes are inherited, one from each parent, resulting in dangerously high levels (>400 mg/dL) of LDL-C, or bad cholesterol.
+Patients with HoFH are at risk for premature atherosclerotic disease and cardiac events as early as their teenage years.
+Evkeeza is approved in the U.S., where it is marketed by our partner Regeneron Pharmaceuticals (Regeneron), and the European Economic Area (EEA) as a first-in-class therapy for use together with diet and other low-density lipoprotein-cholesterol (LDL-C) lowering therapies to treat adults and adolescents aged 12 years and older with HoFH.
+There are approximately 3,000 to 5,000 patients with HoFH in the Ultragenyx key markets. - UX143 (setrusumab), which is subject to our collaboration agreement with Mereo Biopharma 3 (Mereo), and the lead clinical asset in our bone endocrinology franchise, is a fully human monoclonal antibody that inhibits sclerostin, a protein that acts on a key bone-signaling pathway by inhibiting the activity of bone-forming cells and promoting bone resorption.
+Setrusumab is being studied for the treatment of osteogenesis imperfecta (OI) and has received orphan drug designation from the U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA), rare pediatric disease designation from the FDA, and was accepted into the EMA's Priority Medicines program (PRIME).
 There are an estimated 60,000 patients in the developed world affected by OI.
-Initiation of a pediatric Phase 2/3 study is expected in the second half of 2021 and a separate pivotal study is currently being planned for adults with OI.
+A Phase 2/3 study of setrusumab in pediatric and young adult patients with OI was initiated in April 2022 and a separate study is currently being planned for younger children and an extension study for adults with OI.